5 Different Types of Cockroaches in Massachusetts

 4. American Cockroach

-The body size of the American Cockroach is among the largest of any other different types of cockroaches in Massachusetts.
+The body size of the American Cockroach is among the largest of any other types of cockroaches in Massachusetts.

 Additionally, it has a nature for being one of the insects that can run the fastest.
 But, surprisingly, they don’t have very good flying abilities.